Floer theory and topology of $Diff (S^2)$: Acknowledgements

 \section{Acknowledgements}

-The paper was completed at ICMAT Madrid, where the author is a research fellow, with funding from Severo Ochoa grant and Viktor Ginzburg laboratory.
-Michael Usher for reading of an early draft and pointing out a gap, to Dusa McDuff for interest, and much help in in clarifying the paper.
-Viktor Ginzburg for interest and comments.
+The paper was completed at ICMAT Madrid, where the author was a research fellow, with funding from Severo Ochoa grant and Viktor Ginzburg laboratory.
+I would like to thank Michael Usher for reading of an early draft and pointing out a gap, Dusa McDuff for interest, and much help in clarifying the paper and Viktor Ginzburg for interest and comments.
+As well as the anonymous referee for very careful reading and finding some serious issues.